Late-time ensembles of quantum states in quantum chaotic systems: Introduction

 \section{Introduction}

 The notions of chaos and ergodicity are the two main pillars in the theory of statistical mechanics.
-In classical many-body systems, chaotic evolution resulting from system nonlinearities leads to repulsion between classical trajectories and ergodic exploration of phase space.
-This allows us to replace temporal averages by ensemble averages over states compatible with macroscopic constraints, such as energy or particle number.
-Although defining notions of chaos and ergodicity in quantum regimes has been a long-standing challenge~\cite{1991PRL_Deutsch,1994PRE_Srednicki,1999JPA_Srednicki,2008Nature_Rigol,2016AnnPhys_ETHreview,2018RPP_Deutsch}, as quantum evolution is linear and unitary, in quantum statistical mechanics we draw from our classical intuition to replace temporal averages at late times with averages over all states compatible with the macroscopic constraints~\cite{2012PRL_thermlizationeisert,2016RPP_thermalizationreview}.
-In energy conserving systems, the Gibbs ensemble $\rho = e^{-\beta H}/{\rm Tr}[e^{-\beta H}]$ results from finding the most entropic ensemble compatible with the total energy of the system, with the diagonal structure arising from the random phase approximation which accounts for the effect of quantum state averaging.
-A high energy (or `midspectrum') initial condition will then give rise to a late-time ensemble where the temporal average of an observable is equal to its average over all states in phase space.
+In classical many-body systems, chaotic dynamics resulting from nonlinear evolution leads to repulsion between classical trajectories and ergodic exploration of phase space.
+This allows us to replace temporal averages by ensemble averages over all states compatible with macroscopic constraints, such as total energy or particle number.
+Although defining notions of chaos and ergodicity in quantum regimes has been a long-standing challenge~\cite{1991PRL_Deutsch,1994PRE_Srednicki,1999JPA_Srednicki,2008Nature_Rigol,2016AnnPhys_ETHreview,2018RPP_Deutsch} due to the unitary nature of quantum evolution, in quantum statistical mechanics we draw from our classical intuition to replace temporal averages at late times with averages over all states compatible with the macroscopic constraints~\cite{2012PRL_thermlizationeisert,2016RPP_thermalizationreview,2025PhysRep_foundationsofstatmech}.
+In energy conserving systems, the Gibbs ensemble $\rho = e^{-\beta H}/{\rm Tr}[e^{-\beta H}]$ results from finding the most entropic ensemble compatible with the total energy of the system, with the diagonal structure arising from the random phase approximation, which accounts for the effect of quantum state averaging.
+Thus, a midspectrum initial condition gives rise to a late-time ensemble where the temporal average of an observable is equal to its average over all states in Hilbert space.